How to Read the Lego Fan Plans Our Generators Produce

 If you can sort bricks and follow steps, you can build these models — even beginners and kids.

-Understanding the 4 Plan Levels
+Understanding the 4 Output Levels our generators create

 📸 Level 1 – Snapshot